Yarrabubba impact structure: Age

 The impact has been dated to 2,229 ± 5 million years ago, making it one of the world's oldest confirmed impact structures.
 This date places the impact in the early Rhyacian, around the end of the Huronian glaciation.

 The age finding was based on analysis of ancient crystals of the minerals zircon and monazite found in the crater.
 Scientists used uranium–lead dating to analyze the samples and to determine the age of the impact crater.

 At the time of its dating in 2020, it was the oldest known impact structure on Earth.
-In 2025, it was demoted to being the second-oldest known impact crater, after shatter cones in the Antarctic Creek Member also in Western Australia were found to be 3.47 billion years old, over a billion years older.
-However, the dating of this impact structure was later questioned, with a subsequent study suggesting that the impact happened considerably later, sometimes between 2.7 billion and 400 million years ago.
+In 2025, it was demoted to being the second-oldest known impact crater, after shatter cones in the Miralga impact structure, also in Western Australia, were found to be 3.47 billion years old, over a billion years older.
+The dating of this impact structure was later challenged, with a subsequent study suggesting that the impact happened considerably later, sometimes between 2.7 billion and 400 million years ago.
+A second study in 2026 found the Miralga impact structure to be 3.024 billion years old, which, if correct would once again make it the oldest.